mathuin/pyment/docs/source/user.rst

 .. note:: Any non-empty string can be used as an event identifier.

+Batches can be created from the recipe's change page by pressing the 'Create batch from recipe' button.
+Placeholder values for the batch-specific information must be changed immediately to avoid conflict with other batches.

+.. todo:: There is an open issue about this problem.

 Products
 ~~~~~~~~

 Products are batches which have been bottled.
 Once the bottling is
 complete, labels can be generated based on the product's ingredients
 and other characteristics.
-Products that have been labeled can be
+Jars of products that have been labeled
-entered into the inventory management system.
+can be entered into the inventory management system.

 Product names, titles, and descriptions are all inherited from their
 batches.
 Product titles and descriptions are currently used for both
 labels and distribution.

+When a batch is bottled into jars, the Jars field of the batch's
+change page must be updated and the batch saved.
+At this point labels
+can be printed and applied to the jars.
+A product can then be created
+from that batch by pressing the 'Create product from batch` button on
+the batch's change page.

 Samples
 ~~~~~~~